mostro20/emu-sql-scripts/README.md

-# emu-sql-scripts
+# EMu Export to Drupal 9 and Fotoware DAMS

 Set of scripts for taking emu exports and formatting them for the following:

-* ingest into Drupal 8 and Tome Generated Static Website
+* ingest into Drupal 9 and Tome Generated Static Website
-* place into holding database for migration into the dynamic Drupal 8 website
+* place into holding database for migration into the dynamic Drupal 9 website
 * holding database for generating captions for the Fotoware DAMS

 There are two versions of the process, the vast majority will be focused on Version 2.
 Version 1 will be documented for legacy and if the old beta websites need to be regenerated.
+Version 3 is intended to replace the Feeds ingest part of V2, and is in development.

 ## Version 3 (Dev)